War of Actium: Aftermath

-Within a month, Octavian was named Pharaoh, and Egypt became his personal possession.
+Within a month, Octavian was named pharaoh, and Egypt became his personal possession.
 By executing Antony's supporters, Octavian finally brought a century of civil war to a close.
-In 27 BC Octavian was named Augustus by the Senate and given unprecedented powers.
-Octavian, now Augustus, transformed the Republic into the Roman Empire, ruling it as the first Roman emperor.
+In 27 BC Octavian was named Augustus by the senate and given unprecedented powers.
+Octavian, now Augustus, transformed the republic into the Roman Empire, ruling it as the first Roman emperor.

-In the ensuing months and years, Augustus passed a series of laws that, while outwardly preserving the appearance of the Republic, made his position within it of paramount power and authority.
+In the ensuing months and years, Augustus passed a series of laws that, while outwardly preserving the appearance of the republic, made his position within it of paramount power and authority.
 He laid the foundations for what is now called the Roman Empire.
-From then on, the Roman state would be ruled by a Princeps (first citizen); in modern terms, Rome would from now on be ruled by emperors.
+From then on, the Roman state would be ruled by a princeps (first citizen); in modern terms, Rome would from now on be ruled by emperors.

-The Senate ostensibly still had power and authority over certain Senatorial provinces, but the critical border provinces, such as Syria, Egypt, and Gaul, requiring the greatest numbers of legions, would be directly ruled by Augustus and succeeding emperors.
+The senate ostensibly still had power and authority over certain senatorial provinces, but the critical border provinces, such as Syria, Egypt, and Gaul, requiring the greatest numbers of legions, would be directly ruled by Augustus and succeeding emperors.

-With the end of the last Republican civil war, the Republic was replaced by the Empire.
+With the end of the last republican civil war, the republic was replaced by the empire.
 The reign of Augustus would usher in the golden era of Roman culture and produce a stability which Rome had not seen in over a century.
 With Rome in control of the entire Mediterranean world, a peace would reign in the Roman world for centuries after the death of Augustus: the so-called Pax Romana (Roman Peace).

-Three of the Roman emperors in the 1st century, Caligula, Claudius, and Nero, would be direct descendants of Mark Antony.
+Three of the Roman emperors in the 1st century, Caligula, Claudius, and Nero, were direct descendants of Antony.

-The Empire that Augustus established would last in Western Europe until the fall of Rome in the 5th century AD.
+The empire that Augustus established would last in Western Europe until the fall of Rome in the 5th century AD.
 The eastern part of the Roman Empire would also survive as the Byzantine Empire until the fall of Constantinople in AD 1453.